 The thing is, card collecting is a living hobby with many new series being produced each year attracting a new generation of collectors.
 Whatever your age or interests, you're going to be pleasantly surprised by what cards can offer.
 Collecting cards has come a long way since its pre-war image and people from all walks of life are now keen collectors.

 One of the biggest suppliers is The London Cigarette Card Company, founded in 1927.
-They have an astonishing 50 million cards in stock and they publish the hobby's essential reference catalogues with prices for over 13,000 different series on every subject imaginable.
-The 2013 editions - The Cigarette Card Catalogue at £7.00 and the Trade Card Catalogue (£6.00) are widely regarded as the definitive guides to collecting.
-They also publish a monthly magazine called 'Card Collectors News', (available by post, at £2.10 each or £25 for a year's subscription) (published non-stop since 1933) which keeps everyone up-to-date with news about the latest card issues, stories and features.
+They have an astonishing 50 million cards in stock and they publish the hobby's essential reference catalogue with prices for over 16,400 different series on every subject imaginable.
+The 2017 edition of The Cigarette and Trade Card Catalogue priced at £12.50 (448 pages) is widely regarded as the definitive guide to collecting.
+They also publish a monthly magazine called 'Card Collectors News', available by post, at £2.25 each or starting from £20.00 for a year's subscription (digital version) (published non-stop since 1933) which keeps everyone up-to-date with news about the latest card issues, stories and features.

 As you might have guessed from the name, the London Cigarette Card Company began life in the Capital, but moved to its present headquarters in Somerset in the 1970s.
 Cards can be ordered by post, telephone, fax or e-mail and through this website.